Skip to content

 Ownership Map

-Events (proposals, approvals, executions) Accounting API PostgreSQL events table Event Store API (GET /events)
+Events (proposals, approvals, executions) Event Store API PostgreSQL events table GET /events, POST /events

-Patterns (merchant → account mappings) Accounting API PostgreSQL patterns table Event Store API (embedded in events)
+Patterns (merchant → account mappings) Event Store API PostgreSQL patterns table Embedded in event responses

-Conversations (Discord thread history) Book-E In-memory (Phase 1) / Postgres (Phase 2) Not shared
+Conversations (Discord thread history) Book-E In-memory / Postgres Not shared

-Bank transactions Folio (external) Folio's systems Accounting API reads via Folio API
+Bank transactions Folio (external) Folio's systems Accounting API → Folio API

-Accounting records Fiken (external) Fiken's systems Accounting API reads via Fiken API
+Accounting records Fiken (external) Fiken's systems Accounting API → Fiken API

-Character config Git (ai-accountant repo) ConfigMap on k8s Mounted as volume in Book-E pod
+Character config Git ConfigMap on k8s Mounted in Book-E pod

 The Rule

 Each piece of data has exactly one owner.
-Other services read it through the owner's API, never by accessing the database directly.
+Other services read it through the owner's API.

-✅ Review-E calls GET /events?status=PROPOSED via the Accounting API
+Review-E calls GET /events?status=PROPOSED via the Event Store API

 Systems of Record